Parendi: Thousand-Way Parallel RTL Simulation: Related Work

-Since RTL is irregular, GPU acceleration typically yields low thread utilization.
-For instance, Qian et al. ~\cite{DBLP:conf/iccad/QianD11} proposes a GPU-accelerated event-driven simulator with one thread per GPU core (i.e., $\frac{1}{32}$ warp utilization).
-RTLFlow~\cite{rtlflow} more fully uses a GPU by running independent simulations using multiple test vectors for a single design.
-RTLFlow performs similarly to Verilator with 1K test vectors but runs $40\times$ faster with 64K tests.
-RTLFlow is limited by available GPU memory: \smallrocket{15} touches about 42~MiB of data each cycle; which means $\geq$42~GiB of memory with 1K test vectors.
+100+ core general-purpose machines are uncommon, except in GPUs and accelerators.
+Since RTL is irregular, SIMD execution on a GPU typically yields low thread utilization.
+Qian et al. ~\cite{DBLP:conf/iccad/QianD11} describe a GPU-accelerated, event-driven simulator with a single thread per GPU core (i.e., $\frac{1}{32}$ Warp utilization).
+RTLFlow~\cite{rtlflow} fully utilizes a GPU by independently simulating a single design driven by multiple test vectors.
+RTLFlow performs comparably to Verilator with 1K test vectors but runs $40\times$ faster with 64K tests.
+RTLFlow is limited by available GPU memory, as described in~\cite{ash}.
+Nexus~\cite{nexus_emulation:22} is an FPGA-based parallel RTL simulator with a systolic array of 240 8-bit processors.
+Like Manticore, Nexus suffers from limited SRAM resources on FPGAs.
+ASH~\cite{ash} extends the Swarm architecture~\cite{DBLP:conf/micro/JeffreySYES15} with prioritized dataflow to accelerate RTL simulation.
+It comprises 256 simple x64 cores with dedicated task queues to support efficient event-driven simulation.
+ASH demonstrated a $32\times$ speedup over Verilator running on a simulator (it has not been prototyped).